 - Psychosocial evaluation with a transplant social worker to address your support needs following transplant

-- A meeting with our financial counselor to make sure you are fully covered for your post-transplant expenses.
+- Meeting with our financial counselor to make sure you are fully covered for your post-transplant expenses

 - Blood tests for tissue typing and antibody screening

-- Information for you on benefits of living donation and contact information for anyone who may want to donate a kidney to you
+- Information on the benefits of living donation and contact information for anyone who may want to donate a kidney to you

 - Consultations with various specialists to make sure kidney transplant is a safe option for you

-- Presentation to our multidisciplinary pre-transplant committee for final review and approval of your transplant candidacy.
+- Presentation of the information gathered to our multidisciplinary pre-transplant committee for final review and approval of your transplant candidacy

 Additional testing may be required, depending on your individual needs.

 Following a successful evaluation, you will be placed on the kidney transplant waiting list.
-You, your nephrologist and your dialysis unit (if you are on dialysis) will be notified when you’re added to the waitlist.
-During your time on the waitlist it is important that you manage your condition.
+You, your nephrologist, and your dialysis unit (if you are on dialysis) will be notified when you’re added to the waitlist.
+During your time on the waitlist, it is important that you manage your condition.

-All patients who qualify for renal transplant are placed on a waiting list for a deceased organ, even if a potential living donor is available.
+All patients who qualify for kidney transplant are placed on a waiting list for an organ from a deceased donor, even if a potential living donor is available.

 The fastest way to receive a kidney transplant is a living donor kidney transplant.
 This may make it possible for you to stop dialysis sooner or even to avoid starting dialysis.
 Learn more about living kidney donation.